CDRT/docs/bios/settings/thinkpad/intelligentsecurity.md

 ![](./img/intelligentsecurity.png)

-Security functions that rely detecting human presence near the computer.
+The Intelligent Security functions provide a convenient way to securely lock and unlock your computer by detecting your presence near the computer.

  - [More information at Lenovo Support](https://support.lenovo.com/solutions/ht511536-smart-features)